mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

   interfaces are called “ports” to use the right terminology.
 Those have nothing to do with the networking ifIndex definitions, even if it’s perfectly fine to host TACACS+ or RADIUS in routers.

+- How to map with interface concept with the syslog message, where the syslog message might not have the exact same interface id (Gigabit Ethernet versus gigE versus gigEthernet … X/Y.Z as an example) for a machine to read.

 Right now, these concepts is known inside of network engineer heads, their network domain knowledge, but how to convey this information to a